 The chemical contained in a wet chemical fire extinguisher is potassium.
 When the trigger is pressed, potassium salts are expelled as a fine mist.
-This ensures that the burning fat or oil from aren’t spread to other materials.
-The potassium salts react with the oil to create a soapy like film on the fire surface.
-This creates a barrier between the fire source and oxygen, effectively smothering it, and also creates a cooling effect to help prevent re-ignition of the fire.
+This ensures that the burning fat or oil isn’t spread to other materials.
+The potassium salts react with the oil to create a soapy-like film on the fire surface.
+This creates a barrier between the fire source and oxygen, effectively smothering it, and also creates a cooling effect to help prevent the re-ignition of the fire.

 Any commercial building with a professional kitchen or a deep fat fryer should be equipped with a wet chemical fire extinguisher.
 Such premises include chip shops, hotel kitchens, and restaurants.

 These kinds of premises should also have the standard foam and CO2 extinguishers on site too to ensure that all fire risks are covered.